-It’s the opportunity to create something unexpected that fuels Genton’s passion for architecture, says Marc Debney, one of two Directors of Genton – a multi-award-winning Architecture and Design Studio, with offices in both Melbourne and Sydney.
+It’s the opportunity to create something unexpected that fuels Genton’s passion for architecture, says Marc Debney, one of two Principals of Genton – a multi-award-winning Architecture and Design Studio, with offices in both Melbourne and Sydney.
 Marc joins Steven Toia to oversee a growing and ambitious team of talented architects, interior designers, 3D-modellers and documentation experts.
 With a growing team in the Melbourne office and a Sydney office comprised of carefully-curated industry innovators, Marc says Genton’s growth has had to come quickly to fulfil the scale of their current wave of success.
 It’s a success that has flowed since capturing public attention as the winner of a design competition to re-imagine Frankston train station.
 Now that concept has become a reality, the chance to showcase their design skills in such a public space has led to other exciting projects in the rail & infrastructure space.

 Working on the firm’s first rail project at Frankston was, in Marc’s words, a chance to transform a local landmark in a fresh way.
 Seeing the former nondescript train station building evolve into “a brilliant white landmark, with a shimmering canopy” is something the Genton team is enormously proud of.
 Creating the development meant serving two clients.
 There was the State Government, of course, but there was also the community who would use this civic structure on a daily basis.
 Thorough research on the broader Frankston community an understanding of how Frankston sees itself to the Genton team – with a strong coastal connection and as the gateway to the Mornington Peninsula.
 “We used the materiality and the form to convey that connection” says Marc.
 “We believe in responding strongly to the local context.”